SenP/finpro/README.md

 * Run `npm run build` to compile the TypeScript code in the `src` folder into ES5 code into the `app` folder.
 * Run `npm run serve` to start a local development web server.
 You can now access the application at [localhost:8080](http://localhost:8080/).

-This example is part of the [Angular 2 From The Ground Up](https://www.udemy.com/angular-2-from-the-ground-up/) course.